-There may be an increase in the requests to Food Safety for export certificates from manufacturers located in Kirklees.
+In 2022/23 we saw no increase in the requests to Food Safety for export certificates from manufacturers located in Kirklees.

-There will be an increase in the quantities of third country imported foods in circulation in the UK (as EU foods will now be third country imports) that may lead to an increased need to inspect / sample / seize / detain etc. imported foods, more than we previously experienced as EU members.
+There will be an increase in the quantities of third country imported foods in circulation in the UK (as EU foods will now be third country imports) that may lead to an increased need to inspect/ sample / seize / detain etc. imported foods, more than we previously experienced as EU members.